 “Actually, I don’t know where I’m headed.
 I had plans to move to Arkansas, but I’m not sure anymore.”

-They waved good-bye through the picture window as he pulled away from the curb.
-After talking to Melissa, he wasn’t sure what direction he would turn when he hit the highway, but there was definitely one last stop he had to make before he left Hollings behind him for good.
+After his visit with Melissa, he didn’t know which direction he would turn when he hit the highway, but there was definitely one last stop he had to make before he left Hollings behind him for good.

 When Gina opened the door and saw him standing on her porch she about fainted dead away in surprise.
 She recovered quickly and pulled him inside.
 Hugging him tight, she cried and scolded him for not calling, laying on the guilt like only a mother can, and then she hugged him again.
 That night, he slept in Millie’s old bed, in Millie’s childhood room.
 In the morning, he sat in Millie’s chair at the kitchen table and ate breakfast with Millie’s parents.